 Different types of oaks used for the barrels.

 And the resulting whisky… Notice the bottles on the bottom have less in them.
 This is known as the “angel’s share”, and it’s part of the process of evaporation that occurs when whisky is made.

-Laphroaig Distillery is located in Port Ellen, on the Isle of Islay, an island every scotch drinker must visit.
+Laphroaig Distillery is located on the Isle of Islay, an island every scotch drinker must visit.
 Islay is home to a whole bunch of whisky distilleries.
 It’s also a very beautiful place.
 The Laphroaig Distillery and brand is currently owned by Beam Suntory, which is a subsidiary of the Japan’s Suntory.
 Of all of the distilleries I’ve visited so far, I think Laphroaig’s visitor center is among the most impressive.
 They have a really interesting exhibit you can look at while you wait for your tour to start.
 They allow visitors to try the wort, too, which I recommend doing just once.
 Just make sure they offer it to you in a disposable cup.
 Trust me on this.
 You should get a cup of your own at this distillery.

 At the end of our tour, I distinctly remember they gifted us with souvenir whisky glasses.
 A basic tour costs 10 GBP, though they have more detailed tours available at correspondingly higher prices.
 You can even try your hand at cutting peat if you want to.